 (Editor’s note: The following timeline, originally published on Sept.
-24, 2019, has been updated as of Oct.
-8, 2019, to add new items, which are indicated in red.)
+24, 2019, was updated on Sept.
+30, Oct.
+8, Oct.
+17, Nov.
+7, Nov.
+18, Nov.
+27, Dec.
+3, and Dec.
+4, 2019, to add new items.
+The most recent updates, still underway, include information from the House Intelligence Committee’s Trump-Ukraine Impeachment Inquiry Report, and are indicated in red.)

 This chronology will be updated as new information becomes available.